Furious Charge IK/Raekor Barbarian BiS Gear, Gems, and Paragon Points

-Note that you can shift around Immortal King and Raekor pieces according to your best rolls, as long as you maintain the equipped ratio of 5 Immortal King pieces and 3 Raekor pieces (or vice versa, if you opt for a spender-dominant variant of the build).
+Note that you can shift around Immortal King and Raekor pieces according to your best rolls, as long as you maintain the equipped ratio of 5 Immortal King pieces and 3 Raekor pieces.
 The table below is just a viable example of several possible combinations.

 For Offense stats, try to obtain Furious Charge % bonus on both the chest and shoulders (maximum of 30%), Physical elemental damage on both the amulet and wrists (maximum of 40%), Crit Chance and Crit Damage within a 1:10 ratio (ideally over 50% and 500%, respectively), and Area Damage of 100%+.
 Charge Barbs try to extend their Fury pool due to the Immortal King set and Boulder Toss mechanics, so obtain Max Fury on both your belt and weapon.

 For Defense stats, aim for a life pool between 700-900k; dropping as much as you can for offense as you grow accustomed to the build.
 You will mostly sustain through Life per Fury Spent on gear, with ideally one high roll in your setup (belt preferred), though you can double up with another on the weapon if you prefer a safer route.